relfto/Activity/README.md

 Hello everyone ,about project:
 1)So,this is to demonstrate navigation between activities

-2)Here,I have navigate from single screen having navigate button to GridCardLayout View
+2)Here,I have navigate from single screen doing counter related task  and having navigate button to GridCardLayout View,by clicking on navigate button.

 3)Having Pictures of Cars